Particular/docs.particular.net/samples/sqltransport-outbox-store-and-forward/sample.md

  6. Hit <enter>.
  7. On the Receiver console you should see that order was submitted.
  8. On the Sender console you should see that the order was accepted.
- 9. Hit <enter> in the Receiver's console to shut it down.
+ 9. Hit <enter> in the Receiver console to shut it down.
  10. Go to the SQL Server Management Studio and delete the `receiver` database.
- 11. Hit <enter> again in the Sender's console
+ 11. Hit <enter> again in the Sender console
  12. You should see the retry mechanism kicking in, doing some number of first-level retries and then forwarding the message to the SLR.

 ## Code walk-through

 This sample show how to add store-and-forward functionality to a transport that does not have it.
 In this case we are using SQL Server transport with each endpoint using its own database (server).

-In such scenario if the receiver (back-end) endpoint's database is down (e.g. for maintenance), the sender (front-end, user facing) endpoint can't send messages.
-This is because even when the Outbox is enabled, the messages that are send directly via the `IBus` instance returned when starting the bus (which is the case e.g. in web applications) bypass the outbox.
+In such scenario if the receiver (back-end) endpoint's database is down (e.g. for maintenance), the sender (front-end, user facing) endpoint can't send messages to it.
+This happens because even when the Outbox is enabled, the messages that are send from outside of a handler bypass the Outbox and are immediately dispatched to the transport (which in this case means inserting into the destination table in the destination database).
+The exception is thrown from the `Send`/`Publish` method which inevitably results in a bad user experience (UX).

-In order to provide a better user experience, a store-and-forward functionality using local sender's database is required.
+In order to provide a better UX, a store-and-forward functionality using local sender's database is required.

 This sample contains three projects:

  * Shared - A class library containing common code including the message definitions.
  * Sender - A console application responsible for sending the initial `OrderSubmitted` message and processing the follow-up `OrderAccepted` message.
  * Receiver - A console application responsible for processing the order message.
-It mimics a back-end system.

 Sender and Receiver use different databases, just like in a production scenario where two systems are integrated using NServiceBus.
 Each database contains, apart from business data, queues for the NServiceBus endpoint and tables for NServiceBus persistence.

 ### Sender project

 The Sender does not store any data.
 It mimics the front-end system where orders are submitted by the users and passed via the bus to the back-end.
-It is configured to use SQLServer transport with NHibernate persistence and Outbox.
+It is configured to use SQL Server transport with NHibernate persistence and Outbox.

 <!-- import SenderConfiguration -->